BASS_Encode_StartLimit

 userUser instance data to pass to the callback function.

 limitThe number of bytes of sample data to encode...
 0 = unlimited.
-If one of the BASS_ENCODE_FP flags is used, the limit is applied after the effect of that, ie. the limit is based on the file's sample format rather than the source's.
+If the BASS_ENCODE_FP flags are used, the limit is applied after the effect of that, ie. the limit is based on the file's sample format rather than the source's.

 Return value